Why Do I Get So Much College Mail?

 The University of Chicago is one of the more notoriously aggressive marketers, a surprise to some given 1) the exceptional quality of the school; 2) its reputation for attracting young, serious-minded intellectuals; and 3) its previous reliance on what became known as “The Uncommon Application” which essentially served to discourage non-good fit applicants from even applying through a series of quirky questions.

 It would be one thing to assertively recruit qualified students; it is another to intentionally solicit applications from students with no real shot for acceptance into a school.
 Unfortunately, in our experience working with teens, UChicago falls into the latter category.
 In the past, officials from the school have been pretty open about the fact that they are engaged in an arms race with Columbia University, seeking to overtake them in sheer annual applications.
+In part due to these marketing tactics, the University of Chicago’s acceptance rate was 5.9% for the class of 2023; as recently as 2005, the school’s acceptance rate was over 40%.

 To be fair, the University of Chicago is far from the only school to employ assertive recruiting tactics, just one of the more glaring examples.
 Other highly-reputable, otherwise terrific schools such as Washington University in St. Louis and Tulane University are also known for sending out massive numbers of mailings each year to just about anyone with a physical address.